licg9999/review-of-state-management-in-react/03-facebook-s-experiment-recoil/README.md

 ## What's next

 By far, reducer-like solutions, Redux and its family, and facebook's experiment, Recoil, have been reviewed compared with MVC pattern.
-Then, in the next article, continuing to answer the question #1 in the initial article, I would look into kinds of lightweight trials of state management in React - Zustand, MobX, Jotai and Valtio.
+Then, in the next article, continuing to answer the question #1 in the initial article, I would look into [kinds of lightweight trials of state management in React - MobX, Zustand, Jotai and Valtio](../04-kinds-of-lightweight-trials-zustand-mobx-jotai-and-valtio/README.md).